• Skip to primary navigation

 Whenever I think of what savory snack to make, Thattai takes the first preference.
 I love the crispy thattai and is definitely much easier than many other traditional snacks.

-I don't make a big batch at once and instead make smaller batch in regular interval.
-Homemade rice flour works the best for making Thattai, but we can use good quality store bought rice flour as well.
-Just ensure that you sieve the flours well before using.
+I don't make a big batch at once and instead, make smaller batches at regular intervals.
+Homemade rice flour works best for making Thattai, but we can use good quality store-bought rice flour as well.
+Just ensure that you sieve the flour well before using it.

 Preparation time – 30 Minutes